albanyan/counterhate_paragraph/README.md

 <img  src="Docs/figs/tweet1.png" width=70% height=70%>
 </p>

 Hateful tweet (top) and three replies with counterhate arguments.
 Previous work targets synthetic counterhate arguments that tend to be generic (first counterhate argument).
-In this paper, we find authentic counterhate arguments that address the hateful claims in the tweet at hand (2nd and 3rd counterhate arguments)
+In this paper, we find authentic counterhate arguments that address the hateful claims in the tweet at hand (2nd and 3rd counterhate arguments).

 <!-- ******************************************************************************************